Alexandra Creel Goelet: Personal life

 She married Peter Francis Tufo, a lawyer and real estate developer, on December 10, 1964.
 That marriage ended in divorce.
 She returned to college after her divorce.

-In 1974, she met Robert Guestier Goelet, who also came from a wealthy family, who became her second husband.
-The couple married, on Gardiner's Island, in 1976.
+In 1974, she met Robert Guestier Goelet, also from a wealthy family, who became her second husband.
+The couple married on Gardiner's Island in 1976.
 Their two children were born in the late 1970s; their daughter, Alexandra Gardiner Goelet, is about two years older than their son, Robert Gardiner Goelet.